-The best attractions and things-to-do in the Rutland Area Vermont for Seniors are the many restaurants, the Paramount Theater, the Killington Ski Area, the Rutland Farmers Market, the Vermont State Fair, the Killington Golf Course, Hiking and Walking Trails and shopping.
+The best attractions and things-to-do in the Rutland Area Vermont for Seniors are the many restaurants, the Paramount Theater, the Killington Ski Area, the Rutland Farmers Market, the Vermont State Fair, the Killington Golf Course, The Beautiful Fall Foliage, Hiking and Walking Trails and shopping.

 The Rutland Area along with Killington is one of our favorite travel destinations close to home.